Adam’s Predicament-Authority and Discernment

 *

-Just as with Adam and Eve in the garden, just as with Jesus, the more awakened a soul, the more powerful his naming becomes!
-The previous sentence partially explains why the fall from a higher condition can be swift and devastating, just as Adam and Eve discover.
+Adam has the spirit and light of God imbued within him, or ‘blown into him.’
+Through Adam’s spiritual inheritance, all men and women receive the power to name.
+The spirit gives life (light) to the soul, and man’s spoken word is animated from the spirit within; thus, the spirit gives meaning and power to Adam’s spoken word.
+The power of Adam’s naming was complete, as it is with you.
+Just as with Adam and Eve in the Garden, just as with Jesus, the more awakened a soul, the more powerful his naming becomes!
+The previous sentence partially explains why falling from a higher condition can be swift and devastating, just as Adam and Eve discovered.

-God delivers His first great gift as he bequeaths Adam with the power to name, discern, and differentiate.
+God delivers His first great gift as he bequeaths Adam with the power to discern and differentiate, essentially the power to name.
 Many spiritual gifts are mentioned in the Hebrew Bible and the New Testament.
-The Power of the Spoken Word cannot be emphasized enough for those who Walk in the Way.
+The Power of the Spoken Word cannot be emphasized enough for those who walk in the Way.
 It is the one gift all people possess!

-Just as Adam and Eve both accepted the mixed fruit of the Tree of Forbidden Knowledge and then named the fruit ‘good’, a mixed consciousness entered their mind.
-Adam and Eve fell from the illuminated state of consciousness to the darkness of self-consciousness, from spirit consciousness into an immersion into physical consciousness.
-Both were split apart and not whole or at one with God.
+Just as Adam and Eve both accepted the mixed fruit of the Tree of Forbidden Knowledge and then named the fruit ‘good,’ a mixed consciousness entered their mind.
+Adam and Eve fell from the illuminated state of consciousness into the darkness of self-consciousness, from spirit consciousness immersed into a new and heavier (lower) physical consciousness.
+Both became split apart and were no longer whole or at one with God.
 Their light left them, which is the correct interpretation of the biblical reference, “they knew that they were naked” (Gn.
-3.7).
-‘Light’ and ‘power’ are somewhat synonymous.
-Adam and Eve became ‘naked’ and lost both.
+3.7).*

-Just as with Adam, naming our garden becomes an individual exercise of spirit manifest, for which the responsibility rests with the individual.
-How we identify ourselves and our world becomes a constructive power for soul growth intended for our use.
+As with Adam, naming our Garden becomes an individual exercise of the manifested spirit, for which the responsibility rests with the individual.
+How we identify ourselves and our world becomes a constructive power for soul growth.
+It is intended for our use.
+View the gift and power to name as one faculty that takes authority over our circumstances and ourselves—this one great gift we all possess.

 God Bless!